SkylineCommunications/dataminer-docs/CONTRIBUTING.md

 1. Open a command prompt and enter the command `dotnet tool update -g docfx`

-1. Test whether DocFX was installed correctly by entering `docfx help`.
+1. Test whether DocFX was installed correctly by entering `docfx --version`.

     If information similar to the following text is returned, DocFX was installed correctly: